Than on a surfboard out at sea

 - "Stitch Meets High School Musical" (2007): Exactly What It Says on the Tin; Stitch (and friends) play a friendly basketball game in a short anime parody of High School Musical.
 It's complete filler to the franchise and has no bearing on the canon whatsoever.

 - Stitch!
 (20082011; additional specials aired in 2012 and 2015): An anime produced by Madhouse and later Shin-Ei Animation.
 Stitch separates from Lilo over a misunderstanding, ending up on a fictional Okinawan island where he becomes best friends with a spirited local girl named Yuna and goes on Science Fantasy adventures with her.
-Chronologically the last entry of the franchisenote if this series is seen as canonical.
-Its run in the U.S. was very brief.note
+Set approximately two decades after Leroy & Stitch, as seen by Lilo's reappearance in this series as an adult who had gone to college and since had a daughter.

 - Comic Zone: Lilo & Stitch: Disney Adventures ran a series of prequel comic strips before the release of the original film that detailed what the titular duo's lives were like beforehand.
-More non-prequel comics were made later on as a tie-in to Lilo & Stitch: The Series, and a couple more comics were made as tie-ins to Lilo & Stitch 2: Stitch Has a Glitch.
-All of the strips were later compiled together in a book release titled Comic Zone Vol. 1: Lilo & Stitch.
-Although the prequel comics were made non-canonical after Lilo & Stitch 2, they are notable for introducing not only the idea of experiments other than Stitch, but even later major character Experiment 625 (Reuben).
+More non-prequel comics were made later on as a tie-in to Lilo & Stitch: The Series, and a few more comics were made as tie-ins to Lilo & Stitch 2: Stitch Has a Glitch and then Leroy & Stitch.
+Most of the strips were later compiled together in a Match 2006 book release titled Comic Zone Vol. 1: Lilo & Stitch.
+Although the prequel comics were made non-canonical after Lilo & Stitch 2, they are notable for introducing not only the idea of experiments other than Stitch but even later major character Experiment 625 (Reuben).

-- Stitch & the Samurai (2020): A manga by Hiroto Wada where Stitch crash lands in feudal Japan and befriends a Japanese warlord named Yamato Meison.
+- Stitch & the Samurai (2020): A manga by Hiroto Wada where Stitch crash lands in feudal Japan and befriends a Japanese warlord named Meison Yamato.

 - Stitch's Great Escape!
-(20042018): A very infamous "theater-in-the-round" ride in Walt Disney World's Magic Kingdom that was set before the events of the first film, detailing Stitch's first run-in with the United Galactic Federation.
+(20042018): A "theater-in-the-round" attraction in Walt Disney World's Magic Kingdom that was set before the events of the first film, detailing Stitch's first run-in with the United Galactic Federation.

 - Stitch Encounternote (2006present): A fifteen-minute digital puppetry shownote in non-American Disney resorts where Stitch playfully interacts with park guests.